nagolinc/nanogenmo2016_logan_zoellner/README.md

 ###########

-We can geneate a story using 2 basic elements:
+We can generate a story using 2 basic elements:
 1) A world
 and
 2) A story generator